mefrem/mefrem.github.io/_posts/2020-08-29-whats-wrong-with-ml-therapy.md

 And in that moment, I thought Oh, I *get it*—I want to try Woebot.
 But isn’t Woebot just a statistical model, the output of which reflects the representation and distribution of words in its training data, i.e. not a human?

-For my mental health, a chatbot that prompts me to reflect on my thoughts, is on the lookout for cognitive distortions, and sends me over the top feel-good GIFs   is *exactly* what I’m looking for 90% of the time I have a spike of anxiety or a bad brain day.
+For my mental health, a chatbot that prompts me to reflect on my thoughts, is on the lookout for cognitive distortions, and sends me over the top feel-good GIFs is sufficient for the 90% of the time I have a spike of anxiety or a bad brain day.
 I just need a little guidance, even if it’s algorithmic or mechanical.
-The process of CBT is what’s desirable, not necessarily human sympathy (although of course that’s desirable, too; I just get it elsewhere).
+The results of the process of CBT is what’s desirable, not necessarily human sympathy (although of course that’s desirable, too; I just get it elsewhere).

+That tail of bad-brain-day distribution, though.
+Not sure that's amenable to AI. ("*Yet.*" says VC twitter.)

-Realizing that made me ease up a little bit towards AI Dungeon users.
+Realizing that there is an positive epiphenomonal quality to artificial social interaction made me ease up a little bit towards AI Dungeon users, despite my initial intuition that it's bad.
 I doubt any of them think there’s a human on the other side.
-Their utility comes from, while knowing in the abstract what powers the game, enjoying the process anyway.
+Their enjoyment comes nonetheless.
+Should we disqualify or problematicize that joy simply because it doesn't involve a human?